 Brexit for private individuals

-If the United Kingdom leaves the EU on 30 March 2019 without there being an approved exit agreement, the United Kingdom will immediately be a country outside the EU.
+If the United Kingdom leaves the EU without there being an approved exit agreement, the United Kingdom will immediately be a country outside the EU.

 The United Kingdom’s exit will mean restrictions on free movement between the United Kingdom and the EU.
 It also means that the customs formality rules, prohibitions and terms and conditions applying to import from and export to countries outside the EU must be applied.